Lillian Wald: The Henry Street Settlement

+Social benefits

 Arguably one of the most significant changes to the public health sector, the Settlement did much more than provide better medical care.
 Primarily focusing on the care of women and children, the Settlement changed the landscape of public health care in New York City.
 These programs helped to cut back on the time patients spent at hospitals while also making at-home care more accessible and efficient.

 Wald was a strong advocate for community support.
 Much of the Henry Street Settlement's initial success was from Wald's diligent and persistent work at cultivating personal relationships with the Settlement's donors.
 Wald was also a strong advocate for the social benefit of having donors who dwelled within the community.
 These benefits included the temporary break-up of families when people were forced to spend time in the hospital, improved quality of at-home care, and reduced medical expenses by offering an alternative to hospital stays.